Microsoft 365 Business Standard vs Office 365E3 – in-depth comparison with overview chart

 On-Premise Services

 With Enterprise E3 you can use the user license in a hybrid environment.
-This means that the license can be used for both Exchange Online as the on-premise Exchange server.
+This means that the license can be used for both Exchange Online and the on-premise Exchange server.
 The same goes for SharePoint.
-Business Standard users can only use the Online Services.
+Business Standard users can only use Online Services.

 Group Policies